lookbook-hq/lookbook/docs/src/_guide/sharing/embeds.md

   <% end %>

   <% s.with_block_note :warn do %>
     The Lookbook JS file includes the popular [iFrame Resizer](https://github.com/davidjbradshaw/iframe-resizer) script.
-If your app already includes this in it's JS bundle then you should use a lighter-weight ['core' version](<%= links.v2.demo_home %>/lookbook-assets/js/lookbook.js) of the Lookbook JS that does not have the iframe resizer script bundled together with it.
+If your app already includes this in its JS bundle then you should use a lighter-weight ['core' version](<%= links.v2.demo_home %>/lookbook-assets/js/lookbook.js) of the Lookbook JS that does not have the iframe resizer script bundled together with it.